natemcintosh/natemcintosh.github.io/content/about.md

 Hello World!
 I'm a data scientist at the CDC's [Center for Forecasting and Outbreak Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html) working on modeling and simulation for disease forecasting.

 My background is actually in mechanical engineering, but I discovered a passion for writing software to solve real-world problems.
 I've since earned a Master's in Data Science, and now officially hold the title of "Data Scientist."
-Data science feels like a great fit for combining problem-solving with the development of useful tools.
+Data science feels like a good fit for combining problem-solving with the development of useful tools.

 ## Professionally Related Hobbies
 - **Programming Languages:** I'm always exploring new languages!
 Currently enjoying: